View our Google Barbados Maps to zoom in to see the places of interest, shopping areas, beaches, churches and major roads.

-Running from the Crane Beach Hotel and the Airport, all the way past Oistins, Bridgetown and continuing on up past Holetown and Speightstown, the land is much flatter making it very easy for both domestic and commercial development.
+Moving from the Crane Beach Hotel and the Airport, all the way past Oistins, Bridgetown and continuing up past Holetown and Speightstown, the land is much flatter making it very easy for both domestic and commercial development.
 In fact, all of our cities are along this stretch, as well as our port, due to the calm seas and natural bays.

 In general, Barbados is not a very geographically harsh island.
 Between our soft coral stone core, rolling hills and meandering coast line, even Barbados’s geography gives off a calming, relaxed, serene feeling.